Alejandro Mayorkas

-Alejandro Nicholas Mayorkas (born November 24, 1959) is an American government official and attorney who has been serving as the seventh United States Secretary of Homeland Security since February 2, 2021.
-During the Obama administration, he also served in the Department of Homeland Security, first as director of United States Citizenship and Immigration Services (2009–2013), and then as deputy secretary of DHS (2013–2016).
+Alejandro Nicolas Mayorkas (born November 24, 1959) is an American attorney and government official who was the seventh United States Secretary of Homeland Security, serving from 2021 until 2025.
+A member of the Democratic Party, Mayorkas previously served as the director of United States Citizenship and Immigration Services from 2009 to 2013, and the sixth deputy secretary of homeland security from 2013 to 2016.